Introduction to multimeters

 You should use a red and a black probe.
 The black probe goes in the COM port, the red one in the port on the right.
 Some multimeters have more ports, ignore them for now.

 It's possible to get various types of probes that can plug into or latch onto circuits without being held by hand, look in "test probes" (D12), "crocodile clips" (O8) and "banana cables" (P10).

 A very common use is testing whether your newly built circuit is actually connected.
 Select the continuity icon, and touch the two probe tips together.
 You should now hear a beep while they're connected.
 Touch points on your circuit to check if your connections are good.
 You can also check if you've accidentally connected things that should be separate.

-Select the appropriate icon, depending on whether you want to measure alternating (V+wave symbol) or direct current (V+straight and dashed line) voltage.
+Select the appropriate icon, depending on whether you want to measure alternating (V~) or direct current (V⎓) voltage.
 Normally this would be direct current, unless you're testing a 220V wall plug, lamp socket or similar installation.
-In that case TAKE CARE where your fingers go, you might get electroshocked.
+In that case TAKE CARE where your fingers go, you might get badly shocked.

 Touch the circuit with the probes, and the display will show the voltage between the two points.
 Take note whether the unit shown on the right is mV (milliVolt) or V (Volt).
 You'll likely see a fluctuating background noise of a few milliVolt even without touching anything, it will stabilise when you contact something with an actual voltage difference.